- Everything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

-How to Make Homemade/ Home-canned Lemon Juice or
+How to Make Homemade/ Home-canned Lemon Juice

 Prepared this way, the jars have a shelf life of 18 months to 2 years, and require no special attention.
+If you'd rather make orange juice, see this page

-Directions for Making Lemon Juice or Orange Juice
+Directions for Making Canned Lemon Juice

 Ingredients

-- Lemons or oranges (see step 1)
+• Lemons or oranges (see step 1)

 Equipment

-- Jar grabber (to pick up the hot jars)
+• Jar grabber (to pick up the hot jars)

-- Lid lifter (has a magnet to pick the lids out of the boiling water where you sanitize them. ($2 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates)t)
+• Lid lifter (I like the lid rack that holds 12 lids or you can pull them out one at a time with the lid-lifter that has a magnet from the almost-boiling water where you sanitize them. ($4 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates)t)

-- Jar funnel ($2 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates)t)
+• Jar funnel ($4 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates)t)

-- At least 1 large pot (at least 8-quart size or larger)
+• At least 1 large pot (at least 8-quart size or larger)

-- Large spoons and ladles
+• Large spoons and ladles,

-- Ball jars (Publix, Kroger, other grocery stores and some "big box" stores carry them - about $8 per dozen quart jars including the lids and rings)
+• Canning jars (often called Ball jars, Mason jars or Kerr jars) (Publix, Kroger, other grocery stores and some "big box" stores carry them - now about $12 per dozen quart jars (up 50% in 2 years!) including the lids and rings)

-- Sieve:
+• Sieve:

-- a simple metal or plastic sieve.
+• a simple metal or plastic sieve.

-- colander
+• colander

-- Filters - if you want filtered juice
+• Filters - if you want filtered juice

-- jelly bag
+• jelly bag

-- cheesecloth
+• cheesecloth

-- coffee filters
+• coffee filters

-- 1 Water Bath Canner (a huge pot with a lifting rack to sanitize the jars of lemon juice after filling (about $30 to $35 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates) You CAN use a large pot instead, but the canners are deeper, and have a rack top make lifting the jars out easier.
+• 1 water bath canner (a huge pot with a lifting rack to sanitize the jars of lemon juice after filling (about $30 to $35 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates) You CAN use a large pot instead, but the canners are deeper, and have a rack top make lifting the jars out easier.
 If you plan on canning every year, they're worth the investment.

 Recipe and Directions